connectingd0ts/rate-my-snack/README.md

 Make sure you have python installed.\
 If not, install the latest version from https://www.python.org/downloads/

+The prediction model could not be uploaded to Github due to its size.\
+Download the model from https://drive.google.com/drive/folders/1gIjfZoeA7cMriz2v_L2HCbqoAS5utsnN \
+Create a folder named `model` inside `API` and paste it there.

+<b>Note:</b> You will need admin rights to install python and tensorflow on your machine.

 ### Steps:
 Run the following commands in command prompt: